Why filmmaking is a must-have skill in the digital world

-The courses can be taken individually or as a complete package: Shoot, Edit and Distribute: Video for Marketers Programme.
-The training will equip marketers with the skills they need to shoot and edit high quality video content.
+The training will equip marketers with the skills they need to shoot and edit high-quality video content.
 They will also become comfortable managing the production process and be familiar with key copyright practices.

 To make great videos, marketers need to be clear about what exactly the story is that they want their film to tell.
 What’s the brand message?

 They also need to understand the technical language, have a good visual eye, be able to brief others effectively and make sure the content they deliver is compelling and right for different platforms, from YouTube to TikTok.

 “Marketers will commission video content internally and externally, so having an understanding of the process will help them get more from their in-house team or an agency.
 The bottom line is, if you really understand the craft of moving image, you’ll become a much better commissioner of content,” Prescott shares.